What Can You Do in Graphic Design Careers?

 Graphic Design Career Outlook

 The world of technology is continuing to expand, and businesses across a variety of industries depend on skilled graphic designers to help them stand out in a competitive marketplace.
-Due to this, the United States Bureau of Labor Statistics projects that occupational growth for graphic designers will hold steady through 2024.
+However, due to strong competition expected for available positions, the United States Bureau of Labor Statistics estimates that the occupational growth for this industry will decrease by 4% between 2019 and 2029.
+While overall employment is expected to go down, specific projections vary by industry and career.